SciML/DiffEqDocs.jl/docs/src/basics/common_solver_opts.md

   throughout `tspan`.
 An example is the `L2` error.
 Default is false.

 # Examples
 The following lines are examples of how one could use the configuration of `solve()`.
 For these examples a 3-dimensional ODE problem is assumed, however the extention to other types is straightforward.

-1. `solve(prob, AlgorithmName())` : The "default" setting, with a user-specified algorithm (given by `AlgorithmName()`).
-  All parameters get their default values.
+1. `solve(prob, AlgorithmName())` : The "default" setting, with a user-specified algorithm (given by `AlgorithmName()`).All parameters get their default values.
   This means that the solution is saved at the steps the Algorithm stops internally and dense output is enabled if the chosen algorithm allows for it.
   All other integration parameters (e.g. stepsize) are chosen automatically.
-2. `solve(prob, saveat = 0.01, abstol = 1e-9, reltol = 1e-9)` : Standard setting for accurate output at specified
+2. `solve(prob, saveat = 0.01, abstol = 1e-9, reltol = 1e-9)` : Standard setting
-  (and equidistant) time intervals, used for e.g. Fourier Transform.
+  for accurate output at specified (and equidistant) time intervals, used for e.g. Fourier Transform.
 The solution is given every 0.01 time units, starting from `tspan[1]`.
 The solver used is Tsit5() since no keyword `alg_hits` is given.
-3. `solve(prob, maxiters = 1e7, progress = true, save_idxs = [1])` : Using longer maximum number of solver iterations
+3. `solve(prob, maxiters = 1e7, progress = true, save_idxs = [1])` : Using longer
-  can be useful when a given `tspan` is very long.
+  maximum number of solver iterations can be useful when a given `tspan` is very long.
 This example only saves the first of the variables of the system, either to save size or because the user does not care about the others.
 Finally, with `progress = true` you are enabling the progress bar, provided you are using the Atom+Juno IDE set-up for your Julia.